commercionetwork/commercionetwork/docs/app_developers/README.md

 * Available on Amazon and Kindle (soon)

 ## The Commercio.app
-The Commercio Blockchain Challenge App.
+The Commercio Blockchain Certification App.
 Learn, take the Quiz and Try the Code.
-Serious developers only 😉 If you complete The Blockchain Challenge your company can join our Consortiunm as CERTIFIED DEVELOPER and you can and EARN €500 in Commercio Cash Credits.
+Serious developers only 😉 If you complete The Blockchain QUIZ, your company can join our Consortiunm as CERTIFIED DEVELOPER and you can and EARN €500 in Commercio Cash Credits.

 * Apple iOS App (soon)
 * Google Android App (soon)